-Clinical Trials investigating potential treatments for Prader-Willi syndrome and investigating new treatments for PWS are taking place around the world.
+Clinical studies aimed at better understanding Prader-Willi syndrome and investigating new treatments for PWS are taking place around the world.
 Participation is key to moving these potential therapies forward.
-There are a number of ways you can stay informed of opportunities:
+There are a number of ways you can stay informed:

 - Participate in the Global PWS Registry.
 The registry will give you the option of allowing researchers to contact you about trial opportunities.

 - Become a fan of the FPWR Facebook page and watch for our announcements!

-- The clinicaltrials.gov website lists ALL clinical studies taking place in the United States.
-Search for PWS trials using keywords PWS or Prader-Willi syndrome.
+- The clinicaltrials.gov website is a comprehensive list of clinical studies taking place around the world.
+Search for PWS trials using keywords “Prader-Willi” or “PWS”.

-- Check this page often for updates and additions to our clinical trials list!
+- Check this page often for updates and additions to our list of current clinical trials!

 Are You Interested in Participating in a Clinical Trial?

-After years of there being very few new drugs and interventions to test in PWS, we are about to embark on an important new period of PWS research.
+After years of there being very few new drugs and interventions for PWS, we are about to embark on an important and exciting period of PWS research.
 As we look forward in 2014 and into 2015, we expect to see half a dozen or more new clinical trials testing a variety of interventions for hunger, obesity, behavior and other characteristics of PWS, with additional studies planned for the near future.
 Some of the clinical trials will be for children, while others will focus on adults with PWS.